 The landscape is flat to gently undulating, dotted with different size water bodies or ‘potholes’.
-Tributaries, creeks and channels flow west through these numerous wetlands and sloughs on there way to Lake Manitoba.
+Tributaries, creeks and channels flow west through these numerous wetlands and sloughs on their way to Lake Manitoba.
 Agriculture, hay and ranch lands are the dominant land use in the WIWD with many landowners having livestock operations.

 The WIWD strives to be the lead local watershed organization, bringing a holistic and sustainable management perspective to issues affecting surface and groundwater quality and quantity.
 The WIWD is comprised of watershed residents that are divided into Sub Districts based on sub watershed boundaries.